tpmccallum/the_future_of_ethereum/the_future_of_ethereum.md

 protocol's consensus mechanism.
 Just to clarify, plasma differs from sharding in that a successful sharding solution would be coded into the base layer protocol.
 Plasma is designed to be compatible with on-chain scaling solutions such as sharding and therefore can not only co-exist but even be complimentary.
-In fact on chain scalability improvements will just further increase the scalability of the second layer solution.
+In fact on-chain scalability improvements will just further increase the scalability of the second layer solution.

 Plasma is a set of nested blockchains.
 These plasma blockchains are created using smart contracts